-FY 2018 Request: US Army Corps of Engineers consider discussing with the City of Venice alternative means to protect beaches as opposed to the traditional restoration of sand as has been previously done.
+FY 2017 Request: US Army Corps of Engineers consider discussing with the City of Venice alternative means to protect beaches as opposed to the traditional restoration of sand as has been previously done.

-2) Coordinate a Program to End Homelessness and Treat Mental Illness, with an Emphasis on Veterans
+2) Coordinate a Program to End Homelessness and Treat Mental Illness

-Because a lack of social services increases problems for society, especially for the homeless, those with mental illness, and those with alcohol and drug addictions - particularly veterans battling these issues - more ways of helping those people in need of these services needs to be identified and implemented.
-Many veterans face challenges throughout their lives that may lead them to lose their home and become homeless, the U.S. Department of Veterans Affairs states.
+Because a lack of social services increases problems for society, especially for the homeless, those with mental illness, and those with alcohol and drug addictions, more ways of helping those people in need of these services needs to be identified and implemented.
 Having homelessness in a community undermines the welfare of all residents.
-Developing jobs, reinstating mental health care clinics, increasing opportunities for vets and others to receive help and employment assistance to be able to become independent and self-sufficient are examples of ways to improve society now and in the future.
+Developing jobs, reinstating mental institutions, increasing opportunities for people to receive help to be able to become independent and self-sufficient are examples of ways to improve society now and in the future.

-FY 2018 Request: Assistance with identification of viable alternatives to reduce or end homelessness, and to treat mental illness, with an emphasis on veterans needing these services.
+FY 2017 Request: Assistance with identification of viable alternatives to reduce or end homelessness, and to treat mental illness.